CybercentreCanada/Maco/README.md

 ## Model Example
+see [the model defintion](https://github.com/CybercentreCanada/Maco/blob/0f447a66de5e5ce8770ef3fe2325aec002842e63/maco/model.py#L127) for all the supported fields
 You can use the model independently of the rest of the framework.
 This is still useful for compatibility between systems!